 Many cat owners decide to keep their cat permanently indoors.
 There may be many reasons for this, such as having a pedigree cat, living in a flat, living near a busy main road or they may simply be of the view that their cat is safer indoors.

-If your cat is kept alone for long periods of time, he may develop separation anxiety and destructive behavioural problems.
+If your cat is kept alone for long periods, he may develop separation anxiety and destructive behavioural problems.
 These can be displayed in many different forms and are an indication that all is not well with your cat.

-Behaviour such as, scent marking within the home, going to the toilet outside of the litter box or urinating on your belongings are often indications of loneliness and separation anxiety.
-Another indication of stress in a cat is over-grooming or pulling out their own fur.
+Behaviour such as scent-marking within the home, going to the toilet outside of the litter box, or urinating on your belongings are often indications of loneliness and separation anxiety.
+Another indication of stress in a cat is over-grooming or pulling out their fur.
 These behaviours are a sure sign that your indoor cat is not a happy one!

 Routine is very important for cats and indoor cats especially can become stressed or anxious when the normal routine within their four walls is disrupted.

 Feeding times should be more or less at the same time every day and in the same place.
 The litter box should be kept in the same place and cleaned regularly.
-Try not to leave your cat alone for long periods of time and if you work, try to return at the same time each day so your cat knows when to expect you home.
-Maintaining a consistent care routine will ensure that your indoor cat is a happy cat!
+Try not to leave your cat alone for long periods and if you work, try to return at the same time each day so your cat knows when to expect you home.
+Maintaining a consistent care routine will ensure that your indoor cat is happy!

 Keeping your cat entertained

 The cat is a natural hunter and if he cannot go outside he may become bored and frustrated and may develop behavioural and stress-related problems.
 You will have to be imaginative to keep your indoor cat happy and content.